YU000jp/show-weekday-and-week-number/readme.md

 #### Plugin Settings

-- Coloring red to the word of Saturday or Sunday: boolean
+- Coloring to the word of Saturday or Sunday: boolean
    - `true` default
    - `false`
 - Week number format: select